MatthiasNickles/diff-SAT/README.md

 - delSAT never guarantees that the models it prints are different from each other, as sampling is with replacement. --solverarg "diversify" "true" just increases the amount of randomness during decision making when generating a model.

-- API documentation is planned for the near future.
+- More detailed API documentation is planned for the near future.

 #### Author & Contact details ####